dakk/bitcoinml/README.md

 - Varint (CompactSize)

 ### Segwit
-The library is now (0.3.0) fully compatible with segwit transactions.
-The parser automatically recognize segwit transaction, but for those who want to avoid this behaviour, there are *_legacy functions with disabled segwit.
+The library is now fully compatible with segwit transactions (from version 0.3.0).
+The parser automatically recognize segwit transaction, and parse/serialize it consequently.
+For those who want to avoid this behaviour, there are *_legacy functions with disabled segwit.

 ### Sexp serialization
 For every type of the library, bitcoinml also offers sexp to_string readable serialization: